 In this paper, we extend the above studies from charged black holes into charged black holes which have cosmological constant inside them.
 It has been found in the literature that there are three possible black hole solutions depending on the cosmological constant being (1) positive (2) negative and (3) zero \cite{bousso12}.
 We first deduce the metric for a Reissner-Nordstr$\ddot{o}$m+$\Lambda$ black hole in the expanding universe.
 We show that several special cases of our solution are exactly the same as some solutions discovered previously.
 We then study the effects of the evolution of the universe on the size, mass and charge of the black hole.

 We know that black holes exert a strong gravitational influence due to their mass, just like every other massive object in the Universe.
-This is how one can actually discover and measure the mass of black holes, by watching their effect through gravitational lensing, accretion, X-ray emissions etc. For instance, the supermassive black hole at the center of the Milky Way galaxy has so strong gravitational field that the stars very near it orbit at a very high rate.
+This is how we actually discover and measure the mass of black holes, by watching their effect through gravitational lensing, accretion, X-ray emissions etc. For instance, the supermassive black hole at the center of the Milky Way galaxy is so strong gravitationally that the stars very near it orbit at a very, very high rate.
 Using this and the equations that describe the orbits of these stars, we can actually estimate the mass of the black hole.

-N. Kaloper et al. \cite{kaloper10} has analyzed the McVittie solutions of Einstein's field equations for describing the gravitational fields of spherically symmetric mass distributions in expanding FRW universes.
-They focused on spatially flat McVittie geometries and showed that the McVittie solutions, which asymptote to FRW universes and dominated by a positive cosmological constant at late times, are black holes with regular event horizons.
-Near the hole the charge contributions correct the effective potential for the scalar field and give it a large mass, as the supersymmetric attractor mechanism in asymptotically flat black holes.
+N. Kaloper et al. \cite{kaloper10} has analyzed the McVittie solutions of Einstein’s field equations for describing the gravitational fields of spherically symmetric mass distributions in expanding FRW universes.
+They focused on spatially flat McVittie geometries and showed that the McVittie solutions which asymptote to FRW universes and dominated by a positive cosmological constant at late times are black holes with regular event horizons.
+Near the hole the charge contributions correct the effective potential for the scalar and give it a large mass, as the supersymmetric attractor mechanism in asymptotically flat black holes.

 T. Maki et al. \cite{maki93} have studied (N + 1)-dimensional cosmological solutions describing the multi-black hole configuration in the same system with a cosmological constant.
 They investigated that the cosmological evolution of the scale factor depends on the coupling of the dilaton to the cosmological constant.
 The outline of our paper is envisaged as follows: